or for a script

 sudo apt-get install git python3

-On Windows, the PATH environment variable is a common culprit.
-Ensure these directories are in your PATH:
+On Windows, a missing PATH entry is a common cause.
+Verify these directories are present:

 1. Open System Properties > Advanced > Environment Variables